sumanprasad007/my_blogs/cldmjq4qj00000amfh1vz79kn.md

-# DevOps Pre-requisites needed!
+# DevOps Pre-requisites!

-Good morning connections, It's day 18 of #90days challenge, and **it's important to understand the pre-requisites needed to get started with DevOps.** In this blog, I'm giving an overview of the requirements, we will touch in depth on each topics in up-coming blogs and even we will discuss the DevOps Tech Stack in detail, so let's get going
+Good morning connections, It's day 18 of #90days challenge, and **it's important to understand the pre-requisites needed to get started with DevOps.**

 DevOps is a powerful practice that can help organizations to deliver high-quality software quickly, reliably and securely, but it can also be overwhelming for beginners.
 Here are some key pre-requisites that you should consider before diving into DevOps.